package base:intrinsics

 overflow_sub ¶

-Performs an "multiply" operation with an overflow check.
+Performs a "subtract" operation with an overflow check.
 The second return value will be true if an overflow occurs.

 overflow_mul ¶

-Performs an "subtract" operation with an overflow check.
+Performs a "multiply" operation with an overflow check.
 The second return value will be true if an overflow occurs.

 sqrt ¶